poenaruiulian/unihack2022/README.md

 ---

 ` This project is in the preAlpha release.
-And was invented and made in 48 hours during Unihack2022, so don't be so judgy if it's not ideal, because it has atleast a cute purple cloudy design `
+And was designed and made in 48 hours during Unihack2022, so don't be so judgy if it's not ideal, because it has atleast a cute purple cloudy design `